metacall/core/source/ports/scala_port/README.md

 PORT_LIBRARY_PATH
 ```

-To run the tests in Docker, run `sbt docker` to build the image, and then `sbt dockerTest` to run it.
+To run the tests in Docker, run `sbt` then `docker` to build the image (must run `docker` from within the SBT session), and then `sbt dockerTest` to run it.
 Note that you should build the `metacall/core:dev` image locally since the published one might not be up to date by running `./docker-compose.sh build` in `metacall/core`'s root.
 Pay attention to SBT's error messages.

 ## Debugging